Qualia Mind Review

 Vitamin B3 (50mg)

 Niacin (vitamin B3) is a precursor for NAD and NAD+, two compounds that some researchers think may hold the key to longevity.
-Studies show that NAD+ improves your cellular performance and waste removal, leading to better mitochondrial efficiency that recent research implies might stave off cognitive decline.
+Studies show that NAD+ may improve your cellular performance and waste removal, leading to better mitochondrial efficiency that recent research implies might stave off cognitive decline.
 However, taking more vitamin B3 than you need won’t continue increasing your NAD(+) levels, as it’s a water-soluble vitamin that gets flushed out in excess.
 Very few people are niacin deficient.

 Vitamin B5 (50mg)

 Vitamin B5, or pantothenic acid, plays a big role in the production of myelin (the fatty shield coating every axon in your body) by producing its precursor, acetyl-CoA.
-The myelin sheath helps impulses travel quickly down a neuron; multiple sclerosis (MS) occurs when your myelin sheath is degraded, and a link between vitamin B and MS is rapidly growing.
+The myelin sheath helps impulses travel quickly down a neuron; multiple sclerosis (MS) occurs when your myelin sheath is degraded, and a link between vitamin B and MS is being investigated.
 Vitamin B5 deficiencies may be implicated in neurodegeneration from not having enough acetyl-CoA, but deficiencies are rare.
-Through its creation of acetyl-CoA, vitamin B5 is also important for the creation of acetylcholine, a critical neurotransmitter we’ll get into later.
-There’s still a lot to research when it comes to pantothenic acid’s role in the brain, as most studies have been released in the last ten years or so.

 Vitamin B6 (20mg)

 Researchers think this vitamin (also known as pyridoxine) and vitamin B12 break down homocysteine, an amino acid that can damage your arterial lining in excess, leading to things like dementia and strokes.
 People with schizophrenia also tend to have very low vitamin B6 levels, and deficiencies have been linked to cognitive impairment, seizures, migraine, anxiety, and depression (particularly in women taking oral contraceptives).
-However, research looking at how B6 actually impacts our cognition is contradictory: some studies (and meta-analyses) find it does nothing.

 Vitamin B12 (1,000mcg)

 Of all the B vitamins, you’re most likely to experience a vitamin B12 deficiency.
 Vitamin B12 deficiencies can cause fatigue, weakness, numbness, poor balance, memory trouble, and anemia.
 Like vitamin B5, it also helps the body build myelin, synthesize DNA, break down fatty acids, and clear out inflammatory homocysteine.
-The role of vitamin B12 in cognition has been studied since the early 2000s, but reviews generally show that vitamin B12 only has a small effect on cognition in elderly or cognitively impaired groups, and none in healthy participants.
+The role of vitamin B12 in cognition has been studied since the early 2000s, but reviews generally show that vitamin B12 only has a small effect on cognition in elderly or cognitively impaired groups and none in healthy participants.

-These doses are all significantly higher than the USDA recommends.
+These vitamin doses are all significantly higher than the USDA recommends.
 (The vitamin B12 dose, for example, is more than 666 times your recommended daily intake.)
-However, B vitamins are all water-soluble, meaning that your body can expel anything it doesn’t use in your urine.
-Here’s a quick chart breaking down how much you should be getting every day and how much Qualia Mind offers:
+However, B vitamins are all water-soluble, meaning that your body can expel anything it doesn’t use in your urine (this also means that a good amount of Qualia Mind may just lead to expensive urine).

-DoseRecommended daily intake (men)Recommended daily intake (women)
+Qualia Mind doseRecommended daily intake (men)Recommended daily intake (women)

 B150mg1mg0.8mg